XiaoTaoWang/NeoLoopFinder/README.rst

 copies are there in your sample's cell nucleus.
 For example, in our analysis, we set this parameter to 2 for diploid/pseudodiploid cells, 3 for triploid/hypotriploid cells, 4 for hypotetraploid cells, and 5 for hypopentaploid cells.
-This information is usually obtained from karyotyping, so if you are not sure about it for your samples, you can safely set it to 2.
+This information is usually obtained from karyotyping, but if you are not sure about it for your samples, you can safely set it to 2.

 So how does the inferred CNV look like?
 For this job, you can use the *plot-cnv* command::